debmalya/AndroidDevChallenge/README.md

 Is ever increasing.
 But she cannot hear any of those.
 She has hearing challenge.

 ## Mr Singer (👨‍)
 He sings well.
-Not only a singer he can tune any poem / lyrics.
+Not only a singer, he can tune any poem / lyrics and make tuneful songs.
 He has a favourite poet.
 But he will be not able to see his favourite poet even he/she appears in front of him.
 He is visually challenged.

 ## On Device Machine Learning